matey97/TugTestSmartwatch/README.md

   being performed by the user.
 This is the mode to be used to execute the TUG test and automatically get its results with the smartphone application.
 - COLLECTION: the data is stored in a file to be used later for diverse purposes (e.g., analysis, processing, model training, etc...)

-This application is part of the system developed and described in the AIME 2022 conference paper *Instrumented Timed Up and Go test using inertial sensors from consumer wearable devices* [[1]](#1).

 ## Requirements
 The usage of this application has some hardware and software requirements: